 - P-56B includes the U.S. Naval Observatory, home of the U.S. Vice President.

 Due to the high volume of commercial, private and military flights in the National Capital Region, a key FAA strategy for limiting aircraft noise exposure over the broader region is to maximize aircraft movements over water and minimize aircraft movements over more densely populated communities.
 The FAA issues arrival and departure procedures, that comply with the region's prohibited airspace restrictions, to generally position aircraft over the Potomac and Anacostia Rivers, when air traffic and weather conditions permit.
 Some communites adjacent to the river corridors will still experience aircraft noise.
-For more information, please see: Reagan National - Aircraft Procedures & Guidelines.
+See: Aircraft Procedures.